 As part of its wholesale cannabis program, the Company has historically procured dried cannabis inventory from various licenced cultivators throughout Canada.
-See "Business Overview - Wholesale (Private and White Label) Production" for additional details.
+See "Description of the Business - Operations and Facilities" for additional details.

-In addition, the Company's business is also dependent on a number of non-cannabis related key inputs, including skilled labour, equipment, parts, solvents, non-cannabis consumables forming part of the finished products (for e.g. bottles, packaging and cartons) and other supplies, as well as electricity, water and other local utilities.
+In addition, the Company's business is also dependent on a number of non-cannabis related key inputs, including skilled labour, equipment, parts, solvents, non-cannabis consumables forming part of the finished products (for e.g., bottles, packaging and cartons) and other supplies, as well as electricity, water and other local utilities.
 See "Risk Factors - Dependence on Supply of Cannabis and Other Key Inputs" for additional details.